puncsky/puncsky.github.com/source/_posts/2013-01-14-database-systems-notes.markdown

 - Uniprocessors and Lightweight Threads, 3 models:
 	1. process per DBMS worker
-		- simple and popular but not memory-efficient
+		- simple and popular but not memory-efficient, not scale
+			- easy to debug
 		- IBM DB2, PostgreSQL, Oracle
 	2. thread per DBMS worker
 		- a single multi-threaded process hosts all the DBMS worker activity.
 		- a dispatcher listens for new DBMS client connections.
 		- scale but have multi-threaded programming challenges.
 		- IBM DB2, SQL Server, MySQL.
 Informix, Sybase
+		- lighter-weight and more portable than OS threads
+		- BUT
+			- blocking operations are problematic
+			- replicating code already existent in the OS (context switching, thread state management, scheduling)
+			- long term code maintenance obligation
+			- super hard to debug
 	3. process pool
 		-  A central process holds all DBMS client connections and, as each SQL request comes in from a client, the request is given to one of the processes in the process pool.
-		- simpler than 1 and more memory-efficient than 2
+		- simpler than 2 and more memory-efficient than 1
+	- Conclusions:
+		- poor OS thread support in the 70s lead to 1 ,2
+		- **Modern implementations tend to go with thread pool model**
+		- Legacy databases are somewhat stuck with whatever model they currently have
+		- New models
 - Shared data and process boundaries
 	- full DBMS worker independence & isolation not possible, for on same shared DB
 		- thread per DBMS worker: same address space